h-e-g/CNN_aDNA/CNN/README_CNN.md

 1 - for cross validations.
-Tabulated text file that stores the CNN predictions for the simulated pseudo-emprical datasets.
+Tabulated text file that stores the CNN predictions for the simulated pseudo-emprical datasets. name_model is the name of the CNN model defined by users in the setting file 'SETTINGS_MAIN.txt'.
+Here, it was set to be 'My_CNN_architecture'.

 	- '/crossval/pred_crossvalidation_' + name_model + '.txt'
 	column 1	"true_s"		True s value ( value used to simulated pseudo-empirical data for cross s)